awslabs/amazon-kinesis-archiver/README.md

 # Kinesis Stream Archiver

 Amazon Kinesis provides a family of services for working with streaming data at any scale.
 Kinesis Streams enables you to build custom applications that process or analyse streaming data for specialised needs.
 By default, Records of a Stream are accessible for up to 24 hours from the time they are added to the Stream.
-You can raise this limit to up to 7 days by enabling extended data retention.
+You can raise this limit to up to 7 days by enabling extended data retention, and you can also [send your Kinesis Streams data to Kinesis Firehose](http://docs.aws.amazon.com/firehose/latest/dev/create-name.html) for long term backup on Amazon S3.

-Some applications have the need to be able to reprocess data that is significantly older than the Stream retention period, and have the need to archive data, and to provide the ability to 'replay' data into the stream for subsequent processing.
+Some applications have the need to be able to reprocess data that is significantly older than the Stream retention period, and would like to be able to 'replay' data into a Stream for subsequent processing.
 This type of feature allows you to use Kinesis Streams for a 'unified log' or 'log oriented' architecture.
-In this model, you can use a stream to build a database of changes carried on the stream, and consume the sum total or final copies of log messages quickly and easily.
+In this model, you can use a Stream to build a database of changes carried on the Stream, and consume the sum total or final copies of log messages quickly and easily.

-This community built and maintained module, built in AWS Lambda, gives you the ability to accomplish many of the above requirements, without having to run additional server infrastructure.
-It consumes data from an Amazon Kinesis Stream, and writes event records to Amazon DynamoDB.
-When it does this, you can choose whether it keeps all data received, or only the latest record by sequence number for the record Partition Key.
+This community built and maintained module, built in AWS Lambda, gives you the ability to accomplish many of the above requirements without having to run additional server infrastructure.
+It consumes data from an Amazon Kinesis Stream and writes the event records to Amazon DynamoDB, a fully managed and highly durable NOSQL database.
+When it does this, you can choose whether it keeps all data received, or only the latest record by sequence number for the Stream's Partition Key.
 You can then use programmatic API's in your software to query or replay data into the original or alternative Kinesis Streams.

 ![AmazonKinesisArchiver](AmazonKinesisArchiver.png)